exact-payments/merchant-demo-exactjs-spring-boot/README.md

 ```
 You will see the home page of a eCommerce website.
 Add the products to the
 shopping cart and checkout.

+## Details of ExactJS Integration

+The integration of ExactJS library involves HTML/JavaScript frontend
+changes as well a backend changes in your Spring Boot application.
+The following steps
+outline how these changes are implemented in this sample application.

+### 1. Home Page of the eCommerce site

+HomeController.java

+This is a Spring MVC controller class to deliver the home page of the sample eCommerce
+merchant page.

+CheckoutController.java

+This is the Spring MVC controller class that loads the pay.html page.